Position

 How much does a Nurse Manager make?

-Nurse Managers play a crucial role in healthcare settings.
-They oversee nursing staff and ensure smooth operations.
-The average yearly salary for a Nurse Manager is around $121,564.
-This salary can vary based on experience and location.
+A Nurse Manager plays a key role in healthcare settings.
+They oversee nursing staff and ensure patient care is of the highest standard.
+The salary for this role can vary based on experience and location.
+The average yearly salary for a Nurse Manager is around $124,236.

 View Nurse Manager jobs nearby